 I know I can speak for all of us when I say that we're in the midst of an incredibly trying time.
-And—while I’ve shared many posts in the past couple of years with recommended strategies, best practices, and tips for making the most of advertising programs on marketplaces platforms such as Amazon, Walmart, and more—it's hard to strike the right balance of talking about marketing while being aware that the impact of COVID-19 has varied greatly by industry and individual.
+And—while I’ve shared many posts in the past couple of years with recommended strategies, best practices, and tips for making the most of advertising programs on sites such as Amazon, Walmart, and more—it's hard to strike the right balance of talking about marketing while being aware that the impact of COVID-19 has varied greatly by industry and individual.

 Essential or Non-Essential?